|Implementing Public School Choice in Charlotte, NC: Impacts on Student Outcomes, Competitiveness and Racial Segregation

-Purpose: Intradistrict public school choice is a systemic school reform strategy focused on allowing parents the right to choose which public school their child may attend within their home school district.
-The goal of this study is to examine the impact of implementing lottery-based public school choice in Charlotte, NC on several outcomes: performance on standardized tests, student absences, disciplinary problems, parental satisfaction, participation in after-school activities, school demand, and racial re-segregation in Charlotte.
+Purpose: In this study, researchers examined the impact of implementing lottery-based public-school choice, a systemic school reform strategy focused on allowing parents the right to choose which public school their child may attend within their home school district in Charlotte, North Carolina.
+Over the duration of this project, the researchers examined the impact of this program on several outcomes, including performance on standardized tests, student absences, disciplinary problems, parental satisfaction, participation in after-school activities, school demand, and racial re-segregation.

 Setting: The Charlotte-Mecklenburg School (CMS) District in North Carolina.

-Populations: Student and parent samples will be drawn from the Charlotte-Mecklenburg public schools which serves a diverse population of 110,000 students and is 8% Hispanic, 43% African American, and 40% eligible for Free/Reduced Lunch.
+Sample: Student and parent samples will be drawn from the Charlotte-Mecklenburg public schools which serves a diverse population of 110,000 students and is 8 percent Hispanic, 43 percent African American, and 40 percent eligible for free or reduced-price lunch.
 Researchers will also utilize a dataset of all children who attended (or applied to attend) school in the district from 2001 to 2004.
 The parents of approximately 105,000 CMS students form the population for the parental choice measures.
 Approximately 13,000 youth from CMS will be used to estimate the impact of winning the lottery.

 Intervention: The researchers will utilize a natural experiment created in 2001 when the Charlotte-Mecklenberg Board of Education chose to replace its three-decades old school desegregation plan for the public school system with a lottery-based school choice system.
 Under the new plan, the school district was divided into four "choice zones" containing a range of elementary, middle and high school choices, including magnet programs.
 During spring 2002, parents were asked to submit their top three choices of schools for the 2002-2003 school year.
 While parents were not restricted to choosing a school from the "choice zone" they were residents of, they would be required to provide their own transportation for their children to attend schools outside of their choice zone.

-During spring 2002 parents submitted their top three choices of schools for the 2002-2003 school year, resulting in applications for approximately 95% of the districts 110,000 students.
+During spring 2002 parents submitted their top three choices of schools for the 2002-2003 school year, resulting in applications for approximately 95 percent of the district's 110,000 students.
 Each student was guaranteed admission to a default "home school" within their neighborhood if they were not admitted to any of their parents' top three choices.
 Additionally, students were guaranteed admission to continue in magnet programs in which they were enrolled in spring 2002.

 Key Measures: Researchers have access to student level data from the Charlotte-Mecklenburg school system for the two years before and two years after the implementation of the school choice program that include demographic characteristics, residential location, parental school choice decision, lottery results, academic achievement, attendance, and self-reported time spent on studying.
 Additional school and neighborhood level data are also available.